Notes on a 100 Day Project

 3

-I didn't go out finding myself.
-I knew I was capable of creating myself.
 For years, I'd only read books that promised me a tangible result or benefit.
 Ie. be more productive, make more money.
 The biggest change I've made in my life is start to read 100 books a year (also in 2021; it was a renaissance year for me).
 I started to read about things I'd always been curious about but had zero relevance to my career.
 I wanted to be a bit more knowledgeable about the world outside of personal experience and excelling at work.
-So I finally learned about economics and art history.
+So I finally learned about poetry and economics and art history.
 Most recently, I've taken up quantum physics.
 I knew it'd be a challenge to grasp because as much as quantum physics has been the subject of or periphery of Hollywood movies, I just didn't get it.
 I didn't understand.

 Like, what does a James Bond movie and Antman have to do with the universe?